awcator/DevOpsJourneyWithArchLinux/postfix.md

 ```

 ## vertification
-send mail to mysql user created from postfix admin page and confrim mails at location /var/mail/vmail/mail.awcator.in/<userhere> .
+send mail to mysql user created from postfix admin page and confrim mails at location /var/mail/vmail/mail.awcator.in/user .

-# Step 4
+# PART 4: DoveCot as IMAP